Kelechi-Okorie/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 File 10-converter.js - converts a number from base 10 to another base
 File 100-map.js - uses Array.prototype.map
 File 101-sorted.js - creates a dictionary of user ids by occurrence
+File 102-concat.js - reads two files and concatenates them into a third file